specious/present/README.md

 ## Mission

-* To create a *lightweight* portfolio/gallery website with contact form
+* To create a lightweight responsive portfolio/gallery website with contact form

 ## Installation